Ilie-Ioan/C--Learning/README.md

 This project allowed me to apply key C++ concepts like class creation, encapsulation, basic file handling, and memory management, providing a real-world use case for my learning.

+# Student Management System

+As part of the learning process, I developed a basic **Student Management System** that includes the following features:

+- **Add Student Record**: Users can input student data including admission number, name, gender, class, and marks.
+This data is saved in a file.
+- **View Student Records**: Displays all the student records stored in the system.
+- **Delete Student Record**: Deletes a student record by moving it to a "Trash" file, allowing for soft deletion.
+- **Retrieve Deleted Records**: Allows the user to view records that have been moved to the "Trash."

+This project helped me apply several key C++ concepts, including:
+- **Class Design and Object-Oriented Programming (OOP)**: Creation of classes with member variables and methods.
+- **Encapsulation**: Protecting data by using access specifiers such as `private` and `public`.
+- **File Handling**: Reading from and writing to files using input/output streams (`ifstream`, `ofstream`).
+- **Binary File Operations**: Storing and retrieving data in binary format.
+- **Control Flow**: Using loops and conditionals to handle user input and perform various operations.
+- **Dynamic Memory Management**: Managing files and data efficiently during runtime.

+These concepts are fundamental for building real-world applications that deal with persistent data storage.

 ## Upcoming Concepts

 In the next stages, I will be learning the following intermediate and advanced C++ topics: